August Warm Season Lawn Tips for 2025

 Last Chance to Topdress Warm Season Lawns

-This is the last month to aerate warm season lawns.
-Use a core aerator, then topdress with Soil³ compost to add nutrition and improve the soil.
+As you know, this is the last month to aerate warm-season lawns.
+Use a core aerator, then topdress with Soil³ compost to add nutrition and improve the soil before the end of August.

 Learn How to Aerate & Topdress >>